gioblu/NPC-Forge/README.md

 ## NPC-Forge

 NPC-Forge is a framework for building conversational agents with distinct personalities, multi-turn context, sentiment analysis, and tool-call support.
-NPCs run on the CPU (web browser or OS) without relying on machine learning or LLMs even on obsolete hardware.
+NPCs run on the CPU (web browser or OS) without relying on machine learning or LLMs even on embedded systemts and obsolete hardware.

 Instead of praying for a model to do the right thing, you can now use NPC-Forge to quickly build a deterministic agent and hook it up to your favourite workflow, API or harness.